Aditya2434/Aditya2434/README.md

 ### Hello World! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I’m Aditya, a Self-Taught Programmer,CS Graduate from [SHM KNOWLEDGE CAMPUS], curious coder and an intermediate app developer.
+I’m Aditya, a Self-Taught Programmer,AI ML Graduate from [NSHM KNOWLEDGE CAMPUS], curious coder and an intermediate ML model developer.
 I make it my mission to know about every technology to some extent, I enjoy learning about new technologies,and i will be happy to collaborate.

-- 🔭 I’m currently working on my DS&Algorithms and some minor projects.
+- 🔭 I’m currently working on my AI&ML gorithms and some minor projects.
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently learning Deep learning
-- 👯 I’m looking to collaborate on a flutter project.
+- 👯 I’m looking to collaborate on a AI , ML and Web projects.
-- 🤔 I’m looking for help with cloud.
+- 🤔 I’m looking for help with Deep Learning.
-- 💬 Ask me about Java,Flutter,Dart,C++ and web dev!
+- 💬 Ask me about Java, Machine Learning, Artificial Intelligence and python
-- 📫 How to reach me: `adityagup1a@gmail.com`
+- 📫 How to reach me: `adityachauhan149@gmail.com`
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: You are reading this